realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 How would you describe the company’s culture?

 A company culture is the attitudes and behaviors of the company and its employees.
 Asking this question helps you better understand if the company’s culture is a fit for you.
 For example, if you’d like to work for a company that supports creativity and encourages new ideas, look for that type of information when someone describes the culture.

+What do you like about working here?

+Similar to the question about culture, this question provides the positive qualities of a workplace.
+Ensure these qualities match with what you’re interested in for a work environment.